-Many of us carry calendars that look like overstuffed suitcases.
+You may have felt this yourself—a calendar that looks like an overstuffed suitcase.
 We add one more commitment, then another, and hope nothing bursts.
 In that pressure, Jesus’ words feel like water to a thirsty soul: the yoke He gives is easy and His burden light.
 What if our schedules were shaped more by love than by hurry?

-Consider how Jesus moved.
+Jesus lived with a different rhythm.
 He rose early to pray, walked at human speed, noticed people on the margins, and finished His earthly assignment without rushing.
 Christian productivity follows His rhythm.
-It begins with presence—receiving the day as a gift, not a test.
-It continues with purpose—asking, “What would faithfulness look like in the next hour?”
-And it holds outcomes loosely, trusting God with results we cannot control.
+It begins with presence—receiving the day as a gift.
+It continues with purpose, asking, “What would faithfulness look like in the next hour?”
+Finally, it holds outcomes loosely, trusting God with the results.

 Scripture that steadies our pace and guides our hands

 God roots our work in His wisdom and care, not in our striving.
-These passages offer a sturdy framework for effort seasoned with grace.
+These passages show us how to work with grace instead of striving.

 “Commit your work to the Lord, and your plans will be established.”– Proverbs 16:3 (ESV)